-Mode of proof : Supplemented by a set of evidence appropriate to the sub-criteria including the application of testing standards relevant to the product (list of modes of evidence representative, but not exhaustive.
-It is not required to present all of this evidence to meet the criteria; it is provided for guidance). :
+Mode of proof : General mode of proof supplemented by a set of data appropriate to the sub-criteria, including the application of product-related test standards: (This list of proof methods is representative but not exhaustive.
+It is not required to have all these modes of proof in order to comply with the criteria; they are merely indications)

-- In-warranty and out-of-warranty failure rates: The product must have failure rates below the industry average. - Accelerated life testing: Given the limited duration of the test, scientific and robust projection calculations (acceleration factor) are used to extrapolate the results to the maximum total life of the product, demonstrating stress resistance above the industry average. - The methodologies used may be based on general standards, mandatory standards linked to safety directives that include elements of stress resistance in use, or voluntary standards. - ▹ EN 45552 : General method for assessing the durability of energy-related products - > EN 60721 : Classification of environmental conditions - IEC 60605: Reliability testing of equipment - + IEC 61123: Reliability testing Compliance test plans for pass rate - EN 61124: Reliability testing Compliance test plans for constant failure rate and constant failure intensity - EN 61649: Weibull analysis - + EN 62506 : Accelerated product test methods - Instruments used for testing: all instruments used for testing must be calibrated and a valid calibration report must be available.
+- In-warranty and out-of-warranty failure rates: The product must demonstrate failure rates below the industry average. - Accelerated life testing.
+As the duration of the test is limited, scientific and robust projection calculations (acceleration factor) are used to extrapolate the results to the product's maximum total lifetime, demonstrating resistance to stress above the market sector average. - The methodologies used can be based on general standards, on mandatory standards linked to safety directives and including elements of resistance to stress in use, or on voluntary standards. - EN 45552: General method for assessing the durability of energy-related products - EN 60721 : Classification of environmental conditions - → IEC 60605 : Reliability testing of equipment - IEC 61123 : Reliability testing Compliance test plans for pass rate - EN 61124 : Reliability testing Compliance test plans for constant failure rate and constant failure intensity - EN 61649: Weibull analysis - EN 62506: Accelerated product test methods. - Instruments used for testing: all instruments used for testing must be calibrated and a valid calibration report must be available.
 Calibration must be carried out prior to testing.
 Calibrations must be traceable to national standards.